Start saving energy!

 - Shade your air conditioner with a tree or a shrub to ease the strain.

 - Make sure that the temperature next to your thermostat is similar to the rest of your home.
-Lamps an / or TV's placed next to a thermostat can produce heat that is sensed by the thermostat causing the air conditioner to run longer than necessary.
+Lamps and / or televisions placed next to a thermostat can produce heat that is sensed by the thermostat causing the air conditioner to run longer than necessary.

 - Adjust your thermostat at night or when your home is unoccupied.
 It is cheaper to re-heat or cool your house than to leave them running all day.